WeirauchLab/MARIO/README.md

 -O  Name of output folder (all files are saved here) -c  Call peaks
 -b  Do not require het-SNPs to fall within peaks
+-i  Integrate or concatenate multiple FASTQ files (input with -I of -F options)
+      Sometimes a single FASTQ file is split into multiple ones in GEO for a single experiment
 -n  Annotate ADB results
       It will use the GENANNO_FILE and/or DISANNO_FILE specified in config file -p  Number of threads (default: use all available threads)